 I recently heard of a lovely tradition.
 A Tasmanian woman and her husband each year visit the spot where they got married and take a photo.
 It captures a moment in time and is a reminder of who they were last year and how their family grows.

 Traditions and Rituals are influential.
 They can help make essential steps in our lives.

 Yet with time, they need to be re-evaluated to ascertain whether they still serve the original purpose or meaning.

-Societies build myths around Traditions and Rituals.
+Societies build myths around traditions and rituals.
 They can be used for good or ill.
-We should not be afraid to re-examine them and leave them behind should that be necessary; no longer serve either the greater good or have lost there meaning.
-If we find out selves just going through the motions – it is probably time to reconsider there purpose – revamp – or move on.
+We should not be afraid to re-examine them and leave them behind should that be necessary; no longer serve either the greater good or have lost their meaning.
+If we find ourselves just going through the motions – it is probably time to reconsider their purpose – revamp – or move on.

 In some cases, this can take courage, wisdom and time.
 If it no longer serves society – The Force of Tradition is no longer with us.